 There are both vining and bush varieties of cucumbers.
 Bush cucumbers are good for containers or small gardens.
-Vining cucumbers grow well up a trellis or, if you have space, they can sprawl out on your garden bed.
-Cucumbers are prone to disease when the leaves are wet so growing them up a trellis or on a small mound can be beneficial to keeping the leaves up and out of pooled water.
+Vining cucumbers grow well vertically up a trellis or, if you have space, they can sprawl out on your garden bed.
+Cucumbers are prone to disease when the leaves are wet so growing them vertically on a trellis or on a small mound can be beneficial to keeping the leaves up and out of pooled water.

 Other cucumber varieties are slicing or pickling cucumbers.
-Slicing varieties grow to be 6 to 12 inches long where pickling cucumbers are 3 to 4 inches in length.
+Slicing cucumber varieties grow to be 6 to 12 inches long where pickling cucumbers are 3 to 4 inches in length.

 Preparing Soil for Cucumbers

 The best time to transplant your cucumber plant is once it has developed its true 3rd leaf.
 (Don't count the first two leaves out of the ground.
 These leaves will look different than the succeeding leaves and can be snipped off once the 3rd true leaf is developed.)
-At this stage the plant is strong enough to withstand the change and at the same time not so large as to have devolved to a stage where you will have to disturb it much during transplanting.
+At this stage the plant is strong enough to withstand the change in environment and at the same time not so large as to have devolved to a stage where you will have to disturb it much during transplanting.

 To protect cucumber plants roots during transplant gently tear or cut the bottom of the peat pot off, leaving the sides intact and plant it like this.
 Form a small mound around the stem to keep it from sitting in water.

 Always water any type of plant in as soon as possible after transplanting to help the soil settle around the plant and to prevent further shock.